GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Lambda was founded in 2012 by brothers Stephen and Michael Balaban.
 The company is known for its developer-friendly approach and the Lambda Stack (pre-configured PyTorch/TensorFlow/CUDA environment) used by 100K+ users.

-Funding has accelerated: $320M Series C (February 2024), $480M Series D (February 2025) at $2.5B valuation, and over $1.5B Series E (November 2025) led by TWG Global.
+Funding has accelerated: $320M Series C (February 2024), $480M Series D (February 2025), and over $1.5B Series E (November 2025) led by TWG Global and USIT, at a $6B post-money valuation.
 NVIDIA is a major investor and strategic partner.
-Lambda is targeting an IPO in H1 2026.
+Lambda raised $350M in pre-IPO convertible notes (reported January 2026); its IPO, originally targeted for H1 2026, has slipped to H2 2026 and remains unconfirmed as of mid-2026.

 Infrastructure